 The charade works like this.
-The government finds (or creates) a charity, lavishes it with taxpayers' money and encourages it
+The government finds (or creates) a charity, lavishes it with taxpayers' money and

 Scotland's Daily Record 'newspaper' has hyped up a local story of a routine police raid into the beginning of the end for

 Pattaya's sexy nightlife.

 The paper leads with the headline

 Sex sells in world's sleaziest city but Pattaya's 27,000 prostitutes could see roaring trade wiped out.
 Thailand's first female tourism minister aims to eradicate sex tourism and reinvent the country as a female-friendly destination and cops are now

 Every year more than one million visitors a year pass through the Thai resort known as the world's sex capital.
 Many men are drawn there by one thing only.
 Pattaya has a reported 27,000 prostitutes, roughly one for every five people living permanently in

 the east-coast city that has been likened to a modern-day Sodom and Gomorrah.